arvidn/libtorrent/docs/manual.rst

 at high rates, and high level of reordering in the uploading peer, that's why it's disabled by default.

+``low_prio_disk`` determines if the disk I/O should use a normal or low priority policy.
+This defaults to true, which means that it's low priority by default.
+Other processes doing disk I/O will normally take priority in this mode.
+This is meant to improve the overall responsiveness of the system while downloading in the background.
+For high-performance server setups, this might not be desirable.

 pe_settings
 ===========